top of page

-But eventually, I gave him a grace-filled nudge.
+Eventually, I gave him a grace-filled nudge.
 Again.
 Not for me—but for the sake of our daughter.
-I prompted a connection, hoping maybe he’d rise to the occasion.
+I prompted a connection, hoping he’d rise to the occasion.
 Maybe he’d want to be present.
 Maybe he’d surprise us.

 He didn’t.